Technoholics/LearnPy/README.md

 # LearnPy
-Ths repository is created to teach python to individual.
+This repository is created to teach python to individual.
 If you'd like to share a project that would help others learn python please leave a comment or a pull request.
 Thank you! :)
 ____
 This repository is created to teach python to individual.
 If you'd like to share a project that would help others learn python please leave a comment or a pull request.
 Thank you! :)
 _____